 This session has reached capacity.
-We apologize for the inconvenience.
+We invite you to register for our December 4 session.

 This fall, we anticipate a higher likelihood of and increased intensity around politically charged moments in the classroom.
 These moments can impact the sense of belonging, as well as the capacity to learn and teach, of marginalized students, TAs, and faculty.